-The learning modules includes Early ABLES, autism, disability and early childhood intervention online course
+The learning modules include Early ABLES, autism, disability and early childhood intervention online course.

 Including children on the autism spectrum in the early years